History of Mauritania in Timeline

 June 2006: New constitution approved

-In a referendum on 26 June 2006, 97% of Mauritanians approved a new constitution that limited the duration of a president's stay in office.
+In June 2006, 97% of Mauritanians approved a new constitution that limited the duration of a president's stay in office.

-Parliamentary and municipal elections in Mauritania took place in December 2006.
+In December 2006, parliamentary and municipal elections in Mauritania took place.

-On 11 March 2007, Mauritania's first fully democratic presidential elections took place.
+On 11 March 2007, Mauritania's first fully democratic presidential elections took place, effecting the final transfer from military to civilian rule following the military coup in 2005.

-After 2007, many Mauritanians expelled during the conflict with Senegal were repatriated from Senegal and Mali.
+After 2007, many Mauritanians, who had been expelled during the conflict with Senegal, were repatriated from Senegal and Mali.

-On 6 August 2008, the head of the presidential guards took over the president's palace in Nouakchott.
+On 6 August 2008, the head of the presidential guards took over the president's palace in Nouakchott, leading to the arrest of the President, Prime Minister, and Minister of Internal Affairs.

 2008: Accusations of torture